Skip to main content

 Being a Panel Practice Adviser (PPA)

-Who are Panel Practice Advisers (PPAs)?
+Who are Panel Practice Adviser (PPAs)?

 At Children’s Hearings Scotland (CHS), our purpose is to ensure our hearings make child-centred decisions which respect and protect children’s rights and support them to thrive.
-We work hard to provide training, support and monitoring across our community of 2000 volunteers.
+We work hard to provide training, support and monitoring across our community of 2,300 volunteers.

-"I’ve been a volunteer Panel Practice Adviser since 2018.
-There’s something very rewarding about being able to work with panel members to provide them with support, encouragement and feedback".
+'I’ve been a volunteer Panel Practice Adviser since 2018.
+There’s something very rewarding about being able to work with panel members to provide them with support, encouragement and feedback.'

 Could you be a Panel Practice Adviser?